jmdeleon/docker-drupal/README.md

 Drupal development with Docker
 ==============================

-Quick and easy to use Docker container for your *local Drupal development*.
+Quick and easy to use Docker container for your local Drupal development.
 It contains a LAMP stack and an SSH server, along with an up to date version of Drush.
 It is based on [Debian Wheezy](https://wiki.debian.org/DebianWheezy).

 Summary
 -------